cabforum/cabforum.org/content/posts/2025/2025-05-19-SMCWG-Ballot-SMC012/index.md

 slug: Ballot-SMC-012
 ---

+## IPR Review of Ballot SMC012: Introduce ACME for S/MIME

+This Review Notice is sent pursuant to Section 4.1 of the CA/Browser Forum’s Intellectual Property Rights Policy (v1.3).
+This Review Period of 30 days is for one Final Maintenance Guidelines.
+The complete Draft Maintenance Guideline that is the subject of this Review Notice is attached to this email.

+**Summary of Review**

+Ballot for Review: https://cabforum.org/2025/05/19/ballot-smc-012/.
+A redline is available at https://cabforum.org/uploads/CA-Browser-Forum-SMIMEBR-1.0.10-Redline.pdf

+* Start of Review Period: 2025-06-02 18:00:00 UTC
+* End of Review Period: 2025-07-02 18:00:00 UTC

+Members with any Essential Claim(s) to exclude must forward a written Notice to Exclude Essential Claims to the Working Group Chair (Stephen Davidson) and also submit a copy to the CA/B Forum public mailing list (public@groups.cabforum.org) before the end of the Review Period.
+For details, please see the current version of the CA/Browser Forum Intellectual Property Rights Policy.
+(An optional template for submitting an Exclusion Notice is available at https://cabforum.org/wp-content/uploads/Template-for-Exclusion-Notice.pdf)

 ## Results of Ballot SMC012: Introduce ACME for S/MIME

 The voting period for SMC012: Introduce ACME for S/MIME has completed.
 The ballot has: PASSED